-Below the high outcrops most of the land is currently in pasture and plantation forestry.
-Areas not in pasture or forestry are covered inshrub weeds such as gorse, turning the once green hill faces yellow.
-There are small areas of regenerating native vegetation which are providing homes for small native and introduced bird populations - although thesepatches are isolated from each other in many cases, which restricts these populations from growing.
+Below the rocky outcrops most of the land is covered in tussock, grasses, shrubs and weeds such as gorse, turning the once green hill faces yellow.
+There are small areas of regenerating native vegetation which are providing homes for small native and introduced bird populations - although these patches are isolated from each other in many cases, which restricts these populations from growing.
 Our kāhu does not have many places to call home.
-The lack of plant cover also means that erosion is an issue, as well as waterway pollution due to the lack of riparian planting in many areas, some forestry practices, and stock having free access to many streams.
-In some places, houses have started to be built in this band, increasing human footprints on the landscape and detracting from its natural look, as well as contributing to erosion issues through the increased hardstand they introduce to the high forest area.
+Plantation forestry extends into this band, with associated earthworks, track and harvesting increasing sediment flows into streams.
+In some places, houses have started to be built in this band, increasing human footprints on the landscape and detracting from its natural look, as well as contributing to erosion issues through roads, and increased hardstand.

 The main gaps between what we want for this area, and what we currently have is a lack of indigenous terrestrial biodiversity and issues with pollution, particularly soil loss.
-To achieve our future aspirations for the high outcrops and forests ecological band, Whaka-Ora, Healthy Harbour will focus on developing a programme to target erosion and sedimentation, identifying and managing key pollution sources and contaminants, developing a landscape scale biodiversity plan to guide habitat protection, restoration, planting and pest and weed management priorities, support community planting initiatives, and support the preparation of a mahinga kai habitat map.
+To achieve our future aspirations for the rocky outcrops and forests ecological band, Whaka-Ora, Healthy Harbour will focus on developing a programme to target erosion and sedimentation, identifying and managing key pollution sources and contaminants, developing a landscape scale biodiversity plan to guide habitat protection, restoration, planting and pest and weed management priorities, support community planting initiatives, and support the preparation of a mahinga kai habitat map.